luxxyarns/RavelryConnector/README.md

 ```
 Note that consumer key & secret are the details that you get from Ravelry Pro when you create a new app (in this case a oauth 1.0a).

+Regarding "scope" you can add additional items (see the Ravelry API page).

 The above app uses a content view that implements a simple query to get the current user.